 Beyond the unified view

-Once Freshdesk and NinjaOne are unified, Command Center becomes the natural place to add the MSP operations Freshdesk and NinjaOne don't cover: customer portal (branded, with ticket and device visibility), billing automation (pulling from NinjaOne device counts and Freshdesk time entries), security operations (rolling up Huntress, Cork, Defender), procurement (Pax8 and Ingram quotes), and operational reporting that crosses every system.
+Once Freshdesk and NinjaOne are unified, Morton Command Center becomes the natural place to add the MSP operations Freshdesk and NinjaOne don't cover: customer portal (branded, with ticket and device visibility), billing automation (pulling from NinjaOne device counts and logged technician time), security operations (rolling up Huntress, Cork, vPenTest, and any security vendor with an API), procurement (Pax8 and Ingram quotes), and operational reporting that crosses every system.

 Pricing